kangaskahn/night-carousel-plus/README.md

 ## To-Do:
 - Fix bug that adds slashes before quotes in carousel template
+- Adjust query ordering or allow for custom ordering of some kind
 - Feel free to submit ideas!

 #### v1.1.2